castlelemongrab/parlance/README.md

 this software at this time.
 This early version is currently intended for research purposes and law enforcement.

-Once you've completed the above, use Node v14 or higher to run `src/main.js`.
+Once you've completed the above, use Node v14 or higher to run `bin/parlaid`.

 ```
 parlaid <command>

 Commands:
-  main.js profile    Fetch a user profile
+  parlaid profile    Fetch a user profile
-  main.js posts      Fetch all posts for a user
+  parlaid posts      Fetch all posts for a user
-  main.js echoes     Fetch all echoes for a user
+  parlaid echoes     Fetch all echoes for a user
-  main.js following  Fetch all users followed by a user
+  parlaid following  Fetch all users followed by a user
-  main.js followers  Fetch all followers of a user
+  parlaid followers  Fetch all followers of a user
-  main.js comments   Fetch all comments for a user or post
+  parlaid comments   Fetch all comments for a user or post
+  parlaid votes      Fetch all votes made by a user

 Options:
   --help               Show help                                       [boolean]
   --version            Show version number                             [boolean]
   -a, --authorization  Authorization file [string] [default: "config/auth.json"]
 ```

 Legal